jchaskell/jen-tools/notes/vim.md

 :s/copyright \zs2007\ze All Rights Reserved/2008/     #replaces just the year in that context
 ```

-If you have a cursor on a word, you can press + to search for it then can sub for it with: `:%s//bar/g`
+If you have a cursor on a word, you can press * to search for it forward or # backward then can sub for it with: `:%s//bar/g`

+Search backward with `?` instead of '/'

+`3/pattern` searches for the 3rd occurrence of pattern

+More complicated stuff:
 ```
 :%s/foo/<c-r><c-w>/g        # press control R/W and it fills in word under cursor :%s/foo/<c-r>a/g or :%s/foo/<c-r>a/=@a/g    # <c-r> adds contents of register a; =@a doesn’t fill in text (helps with a lot of text)